Kingflow-23/Chess-game/README.md

 # Chess Game - Python & Pygame

 This is a simple chess game implemented using Python and Pygame.
-It includes various features such as drag-and-drop piece movement, check/checkmate detection, en passant, castling, and an undo/redo functionality.
+It features drag-and-drop piece movement, check/checkmate detection, en passant, castling, and an undo/redo functionality.
+Play against a friend (PvP) or challenge the computer (PvC), which uses a Minimax algorithm with Alpha-Beta pruning for its moves.

 ## Features:

-- **PvP Mode**: Play against a friend on the same computer.
+- **PvP Mode:** Play against a friend on the same computer.
+- **PvC Mode:** Play against an AI that uses the Minimax algorithm with Alpha-Beta pruning and transposition table caching.
-- **Drag-and-Drop**: Move pieces by dragging them.
+- **Drag-and-Drop Movement:** Select and move pieces by dragging them.
-- **Undo/Redo**: Undo moves with the `B` key, redo with the `Y` key.
+- **Undo/Redo:** Undo your moves with the `B` key and redo undone moves with the `Y` key.
-- **En Passant**: Support for the special pawn capture.
+- **En Passant:** Special pawn capture is supported.
+- **Castling:** Both kingside and queenside castling are implemented (with proper conditions).
-- **Valid Move Highlighting**: Highlight possible moves when a piece is selected if enabled by pressing the `S` key.
+- **Valid Move Highlighting:** When enabled (by pressing the `S` key), possible moves for a selected piece are highlighted.
-- **Check/Checkmate Detection**: Automatically detects checkmate and stalemate.
+- **Check/Checkmate/Stalemate Detection:** The game automatically detects check, checkmate, and stalemate.
+- **Pawn Promotion:** When a pawn reaches the opposite end, a prompt allows promotion to a Queen, Rook, Bishop, or Knight (with auto-promotion for AI moves).

 ## Requirements: